-Leave Collingwood and go west on Mountain Road to 10th line and turn left.
+From Collingwood, go west on Mountain Road to 10th Line and turn left.
 Drive to Sideroad 33-34 and turn right.
-Drive west to Collingwood-ClearviewTownline.
-There is a parking lot 500 meters past the Townline on your left.
+Drive west to Collingwood-Clearview Townline where there is a parking lot 500 meters past the Townline on the left.
 This hike is detailed in the Bruce Trail guide and is approximately 6 km.

 THE BEAVER RIVER TRAILSIGERMAN SIDE TRAIL LOOP

 This 10.7 km trail connects the Thornbury Harbour to Clendenan Dam, offers a number of scenic rest areas and vistas with benches, and meanders through Town parks such as Thornbury Riverwalk, Lion’s Park and Fireman’s Park in Clarksburg.
 Many interpretive signs provide historical and environmental facts along the way.

 TROUT HOLLOW TRAIL